Adhesive: Mechanisms of adhesion

 For an adhesive to be effective it must have three main properties.
 Firstly, it must be able to wet the base material.
 Wetting is the ability of a liquid to maintain contact with a solid surface.
 It must also increase in strength after application, and finally it must be able to transmit load between the two surfaces/substrates being adhered.

 Adhesion, the attachment between adhesive and substrate may occur either by mechanical means, in which the adhesive works its way into small pores of the substrate, or by one of several chemical mechanisms.
 The strength of adhesion depends on many factors, including the means by which it occurs.

 In some cases, an actual chemical bond occurs between adhesive and substrate.
+Thiolated polymers, for example, form chemical bonds with endogenous proteins such as mucus glycoproteins, integrins or keratins via disulfide bridges.
+Because of their comparatively high adhesive properties, these polymers find numerous biomedical applications.
 In others, electrostatic forces, as in static electricity, hold the substances together.
 A third mechanism involves the van der Waals forces that develop between molecules.
 A fourth means involves the moisture-aided diffusion of the glue into the substrate, followed by hardening.